jaredLunde/stellar-apps/README.md

 **MadeByStellar** [**`@stellar-apps/made-by-stellar`**](./packages/made-by-stellar)

-A component that creates a Made with 🚀 by Stellar link.
+A component that creates a "Made with 🚀 by Stellar" link.

 ______